rgb-led-matrix/rgb-led-matrix/README.md

 There is no warranty for this.
 Work is free to use according to the [GPL 2 license](COPYING).
 I am not responsible or liable for any damages or issues as a result of this in any way.
 User is responsible for all laws and regulations as required.
 Work is AS-IS and it is the respiblity of any user to address any shortages discovered in this code base before using it.

 ## Differences from fork
 I decided that I would not use the Raspberry Pi GPIO implementation moving forward.
 While this is likley possible it is not worth the effort to support.
-Microcontroller suchas the RP2040 provide means of support without much of the mess, however does increase the cost.
+Microcontroller such as the RP2040 provide means of support without much of the mess, however does increase the cost.
 The original code base had trouble scaling because of the number of pins.
 RP2040 is only capable of scaling due to RAM, IO bandwidth/latency, pins and processing power.
 Using multiple RP2040s is required for scaling.

 Issues found within the original code (most could be fixed or mitigated):
 * Bit banging is time critical and blocking operations will cause issues for stability